Floorp-Projects/Floorp/js/src/doc/JITOptimizations/Outcomes.md

 Optimization failed because of failing to speculate the operand is a simple arithmetic type.
 I.e. definitely not an object, string, symbol or internal magic type.

+### OperandNotEasilyCoercibleToString

+Optimization failed because of failing to speculate the operand can be easily coerced to a string.
+I.e. definitely not an object or symbol.

 ### StaticTypedArrayUint32

 Typed Arrays of uint32 values are not yet fully optimized.